 The main groups of data that are shared are listed below.
-Only the source organisation holds the full record and if you wish to know what data is held about you, you should approach the relevant organisation, e.g. your GP practice for primary care data, local authority for your social care information, hospital if you want to know about treatment there.
+Only the source organisation holds the full records that this data comes from and if you wish to know what data is held about you, you should approach the relevant organisation, e.g. your GP practice for primary care data, local authority for your social care information or hospital if you want to know about your treatment records.

 The information displayed in Connecting Care is only a partial record of what is held about you by the Connecting Care partner organisations.
 If you would like to request a copy of your information held in Connecting Care, you should send your request in writing to: Freepost, CONNECTING CARE SCWCSU or email to email@example.com

 If you feel that the information that is shared and viewed via Connecting Care by your health and care professionals is wrong, you have a right to have your records rectified, erased or restricted from processing.
 As the information viewed in Connecting Care is a copy of the records held by our partner organisations, we recommend that you contact the organisation who holds the record you want to be erased, rectified or restricted.
 Contact details for our partner organisations can be found here.